vmware-tanzu/velero/site/docs/v1.2.0/support-process.md

 ## Start of Week

-Update the public Slack channel's topic to indicate that you are the point person for the week, and what hours you'll be available.
+We will update the public Slack channel's topic to indicate that you are the point person for the week, and what hours you'll be available.

 ## During the Week

-### Where to monitor
+### Where we will monitor
 - `#velero` public Slack channel in Kubernetes org
 - [all Velero-related repos][0] in GitHub (`velero`, `velero-plugin-for-[aws|gcp|microsoft-azure|csi]`, `helm-charts`)
 - [Project Velero Google Group][1]

 ### GitHub issue flow

 Generally speaking, new GitHub issues will fall into one of several categories.
-Use the following process for each:
+We use the following process for each:

 1. **Feature request**
     - Label the issue with `Enhancement/User` or `Enhancement/Dev`